JonathanBedrava/azure-spend-iot-display/README.md

 ```

 ## Hardware - Wiring
+- Note that the left seven-seg display uses an address of 114 (0x72).
+On the typical backpack, this means the middle address jumper is closed whereas the two others are left open.
 - Power off your PI while working with GPIO pins.
 - Wiring is easy.
 Connect the following GPIO pins to the 7-seg displays:
     - GPIO ground -> both driver ground pins (-)